-As at 31 December 2020, the Group's investment properties and properties included in property, plant and equipment amounted to \$598,018,282 and \$607,221,201, net of accumulated impairment of \$4,830,703 and \$17,634,509 respectively.
-In aggregate, these property assets represented 75.7% of the Group's total assets.
+As at 31 December 2022, the Group's investment properties and properties included in property, plant and equipment amounted to \$571,784,311 and \$568,923,658, net of accumulated impairment loss of \$2,947,917 and \$Nil respectively.
+In aggregate, these property assets represented 72.7% of the Group's total assets.
 The assets are accounted using the cost model.
 For the purpose of assessing whether there is any indication that the asset is impaired, and recoverable amount where necessary, management considers both external and internal sources of information including the fair values appraised by external valuers.
-The fair value assessment is complex and highly dependent on a range of assumptions made by the valuers, and heightened by the increased level of estimation uncertainty arising from changes in market and economic conditions brought on by the COVID-19 pandemic.
+The fair value assessment is complex and highly dependent on a range of assumptions made by the valuers.
+Evolving market and economic conditions have also increased the level of estimation uncertainty.
 Accordingly, we have identified this as a key audit matter.

 As part of the audit, we reviewed and obtained an understanding of the Group's policies and procedures in identifying trigger events for potential impairment and material changes in the carrying value of the property assets.
-We considered the objectivity, independence and expertise of the external valuers.
-We also evaluated the methodologies and assumptions used in the valuations.
+We evaluated the objectivity, independence and expertise of the external valuers.
+We also assessed the appropriateness of the valuation techniques and basis for the significant assumptions and estimates used, including key valuation adjustments made by the external valuers in response to the changes in market and economic conditions.
 Where management used fair value as a basis to determine recoverable amount, we evaluated the appropriateness of this basis in light of the relevant accounting standard requirements.
-Where applicable, we involved our internal real estate valuation specialists to assist us in reviewing the appropriateness of the key inputs used in the valuation process by comparing against achieved rates and yields of comparable properties.
-Key inputs evaluated include capitalisation rates, discount and terminal yield rates, and relevant market pricing benchmarks.
+Where applicable, we also involved our internal real estate valuation specialists to assist with the review on appropriateness of the key inputs used in the valuation process by comparing against achieved rates and yields of comparable properties.
+Key inputs evaluated include capitalisation rates, discount rates, terminal yield rates, and relevant market pricing benchmarks.
 We evaluated the adequacy of the related disclosures in the financial statements relating to the investment properties and properties included in property, plant and equipment in Note 13 and Note 12 to the financial statements.